Chinese police overseas service stations: United States

-In January 2023, The New York Times reported that according to anonymous tipsters, counterintelligence agents from the Federal Bureau of Investigation raided a suspected station set up by Fuzhou municipal authorities, hosted in the offices of the American Changle Association in Chinatown, Manhattan in late 2022.
-The station was subsequently closed.
+In January 2023, The New York Times reported that according to anonymous tipsters, counterintelligence agents from the Federal Bureau of Investigation raided a suspected station set up by Fuzhou municipal authorities, hosted in the offices of the American Changle Association (named after Changle District) in Chinatown, Manhattan, in late 2022.
+The station reportedly occupied an entire floor.
+It shuttered after an October 2022 FBI raid.